Hajime-Saitou/batch-job/README.md

 ### rerun

 After the cause of the error has been resolved, the job can be rerun using rerun().
-The remaining jobs use wait() to run the job until all jobs have finished or until the error occurs again.

 ```
 jobManager.rerun()
-jobManager.wait()
 ```

 ## Output the job log